mistakia/nano-community/docs/introduction/misconceptions.md

 Nano is a bad form of **fiat money** but a superior form of **money**.

-It's a bad form of <a href="https://en.wikipedia.org/wiki/Fiat_money" target="_blank">fiat money</a> because it can not be used to respond to economic events, since governments can not control its supply.
-However, it's a better form of <a href="https://en.wikipedia.org/wiki/Money" target="_blank">money</a> as it has superior properties of money, mainly its store of value properties because governments can not control its supply.
+It's a bad form of <a href="https://en.wikipedia.org/wiki/Fiat_money" target="_blank">fiat money</a> because it cannot be used to respond to economic events, since governments cannot control its supply.
+However, it's a better form of <a href="https://en.wikipedia.org/wiki/Money" target="_blank">money</a> as it has superior properties of money - mainly its store of value properties - because governments cannot control its supply.

 #### Properties of Money

-- Fungibility: its individual units must be capable of mutual substitution
+- Fungibility: its individual units must be capable of mutual substitution.
 - Durability: able to withstand repeated use.
 - Divisibility: divisible to small units.
 - Portability: easily carried and transported.
 - Cognizability: its value must be easily identified.
 - Scarcity: its supply in circulation must be limited.
-- Acceptability: widely accepted
+- Acceptability: widely accepted.

 #### Functions of Money